How to Make Scented Candles

 • Essential oils are 100% pure and derived from natural plant products.

 • They have incredible therapeutic benefits and they can enhance your mood.
-It is well proven through scientific research that Lavender essential oil can calm you, and Sweet Orange can uplift you.
+It is well proven through scientific research that Lavender Essential Oil can calm you, and Sweet Orange can uplift you.

-• Essential oils are naturally highly fragrant and when utilized and blended in the right way, they can be long-lasting in your scented candle.
+• Essential Oils are naturally highly fragrant and when utilized and blended in the right way, they can be long-lasting in your scented candle.

 • As the world shifts and becomes more eco-conscious, there is a much bigger demand for products using natural ingredients